kalekundert/wellmap/docs/related_software.rst

 There are a handful of other packages that may be helpful when working with microplate experiments.
 The most noteworthy is plater_, which defines a CSV-based file format to describe plate layouts.
-The TOML-based :mod:`bio96` file format has several advantages, though, including:
+The TOML-based :mod:`wellmap` file format has several advantages, though, including:

 - Less redundant.